Common tax-filing mistakes to avoid

 If you are an employee, you should first check whether your employer is in the Auto-Inclusion Scheme (AIS) or not.

-Even if your employer has sent your employment income details to IRAS, you are still required to file your Income Tax Return unless you have received the No-Filing Service (NFS) notification.
+Even if your employer has sent your employment income details to IRAS, you are still required to file an Income Tax Return, if you receive a SMS, email or letter notification to file.
+If you have received the NFS notification, you are not required to file.

 Tax-filing mistakes to avoid for employees